 “University 101” is a workshop to help students understand how to manage university life.
 Time management sessions and study skills workshops share effective study techniques and procrastination avoidance tips.
 Academic integrity workshops ensure students are familiar with university expectations around referencing and plagiarism.
 Discipline-specific skills workshops help students develop core and extension skills, such as how to read an X-Ray or ECG or how to write an essay.

 Formal reviews, held each semester, are designed to support students in their academic and personal endeavours.

-Learning and wellbeing reviews give every student the chance to meet with the Master, Dean and Director of Learning to discuss their academic progress, career goals and overall health and wellbeing.
+Learning and wellbeing reviews give every student the chance to meet with the Head of College, Dean and Director of Learning to discuss their academic progress, career goals and overall health and wellbeing.

 The College has a strong focus on supporting students to build professional networks and receive mentoring from industry and thought leaders, including many Old Collegians.

 Students also organise faculty dinners, workshops and seminars where experts in industry, business, academia and the community are invited to speak to and connect with students.

 The College’s Guest Speaker Series offers students the chance to hear thought-provoking insights and experiences from a range of invited guest speakers.

 Previous guests include the late former Prime Minister Gough Whitlam, various musicians, the Governor of South Australia, art curators, brewers, doctors, nutritionists, agricultural scientists, climate change experts, politicians and many distinguished alumni.

 We continue the tradition of having academic leaders living at College to assist in promoting and advancing a culture of academic excellence.